Back to the Defender 90 Section

 We run these units on our own rigs and know that they are tough as nails.
 In all the sets we have sold we have never had a ring/ pinion related failure of any kind, they really are bulletproof.
 Next we'll move on to setting up the front carrier and then we'll assemble both diffs with new seals and get them back into the axles of the D90.

 Here you can see the stock front bodywork around the new Phase 2 intercooler.
-We've also re-wired the aux. lights and re-connected the customer's Mile Marker hydraulic winch to the new Tdi power steering pump.
+We've also re-wired the aux. lights and re-connected the customer's Mile Marker hydraulic winch to the new power steering pump.

 Here you can see the completed 90.
 We've installed the new 3 link crossmember and done a full road test of all the systems.
-This soft top 90 with the upgraded turbo and intercooler makes for a powerful combination.
+This soft top 90 with the upgraded engine makes for a powerful combination.
 This thing moves!
-After a quick wash down it will be ready to head back to the owner in WI for years of off road fun and pleasure, with its 300 Tdi, 4.11 gears, Safari Gard 3 link and much more, this Defender 90 is ready for anything.
-Let ECR know if we can help you with any of your Defender 90 needs to help make your Rover world class.. just like this one!
+After a quick wash down it will be ready to head back to the owner in WI for years of off road fun and pleasure, with its new power, 4.11 gears, 3 link and much more, this Defender 90 is ready for anything.

 Contact info